ajagtian/graph_search_algorithms/README.md

 This is Java based library for search and trace algorithms used in large networks, like the social networks and communication networks.

-<b>Functionality - For Communication Networks -></b> <pre>Create a minimum spanning tree for the network, find a System on network, find the nearest system, find the cost of communication between 2 machines<br />....</pre>
+<b>Functionality - For Communication Networks -></b> <pre>Create a minimum spanning tree for the network, trace a machine on network, find the nearest machine, find the cost of communication between 2 machines<br />....</pre>

 <b>Functionality - For social networks -></b><pre>find friends, friends of friends, find the degre of closeness, suggest friends<br />...</pre>